Markov chains and hitting times for error accumulation in quantum circuits: Simulations

-The error threshold is set to $\delta = 1/10$.
 The theoretical and simulation results on the two circuits are shown in \refFigure{fig_fixed_circuit}.
 Note that the simulation curves almost coincide with the theoretical curves; the deviation is only due to numerical limits.
-From a computational point of view, the theoretical results take only about $ 1\% $ of the running time of the simulation results which are calculated from $ 2000 $ independent repetitions.
-This shows that our theoretical method can actually give more accurate results with less computing effort.
-However, we expect available memory to be the primary constraining factor when numerically implementing our formulae.
-Note also that because different gates influence error accumulation to different degrees, the periodical ladder-like behavior occurs in \refFigure{fig_fixed_circuit}. \end{unabridged}
+Furthermore, because different gates influence error accumulation to different degrees, the periodical ladder shape occurs in \refFigure{fig_fixed_circuit}.
+Observe furthermore that this periodical ladder shape is not captured by the fit method that only takes into account the decay of $t$ applications of a single depolarizing channel.